thiago4go/dapr-workshop/docs/challenge-1/python.md

     return jsonify({'success': False, 'message': 'Missing order id'}), 404
 ```

-To save the event a new order UUID is generated and a new event _Sent to Kitchen_ is set.
-These events will be used during the next challenges.
+To save the event a new order UUID is generated and set a new event: _Sent to Kitchen_.
+You will use these events in upcoming challenges.

-## Running the application
+## Run the application

 Now, open a terminal and navigate to the `/pizza-store` folder where `app.py` is located.
-Run the following command:
+Use the Dapr CLI to run the following command:

 ```bash
 dapr run --app-id pizza-store --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources  -- python3 app.py